 We support further action to improve labelling.
-In particular we need more consistent application of front of pack (FoP) labelling across the retail industry, improved and consistent nutritional information across the out of home sector and improved labelling on "added sugar" content.
+In particular we need more consistent application of front of pack (FoP) labelling across the retail industry, calorie labelling on alcohol, improved labelling on "added sugar" content, and improved and consistent nutritional information across the out of home sector.